aws-ia/terraform-repo-template/README.md

 ## Terratest

 Please include tests to validate your examples/<> root modules, at a minimum.
 This can be accomplished with usually only slight modifications to the [boilerplate test provided in this template](./test/examples\_basic\_test.go)

+## Module Standards

+For best practices and information on developing with Terraform, see the [I&A Module Standards](https://aws-ia.github.io/standards-terraform/)

+## Continuous Integration

+The I&A team uses AWS Code Build to preform Continuous Integration (CI) within the organization.
+Our CI uses the a repo's `.pre-commit-config.yaml` file as well as some other checks.
+All PRs with other CI will be rejected.
+See our [FAQ](https://aws-ia.github.io/standards-terraform/faq/#are-modules-protected-by-ci-automation) for more details.

 ## Requirements